2100031988/AI-Face-Swapper-using-Celebrity/README.md

 We welcome contributions from the community!
 Fork the repository, experiment with the tool, and propose new features or improvements via pull requests.
 Please follow our contribution guidelines in `CONTRIBUTING.md`.

 ## 📜 License
-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GPL License** – see the [LICENSE](LICENSE) file for details.

 ## ©️ Copyright
-© 2024 AI Face Transformer Developers.
-All rights reserved.
+© 2024 Sabyasachi Kumar.
+All rights reserved

 ## 🙏 Acknowledgements
 We extend our heartfelt thanks to the open-source community and all contributors for their unwavering support and feedback in refining and enhancing this project.

 <p align="center">
-  🎉 Happy Swapping! 🎉
+  🎉 Happy Coding! 🎉
 </p>